kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-12.md

       Correct answer: D
     </details>

-35. Much AWS services provide a way to extend an on-premises architecture to the AWS Cloud?
+35. Which AWS services provide a way to extend an on-premises architecture to the AWS Cloud?
 (Select TWO)
     - A. Amazon EBS.
     - B. AWS Direct Connect.
     - C. Amazon CloudFront.